-New York University today announced that it received the largest number of freshman applications ever in the University’s history.
-Over 37,000 high school seniors applied to be part of the NYU class of 2012 this year, an increase of 2,899 applications - or 8.5% - above last year, and the largest pool of applications at any private college or university.
+New York University today announced that it received the largest number of freshman applications in the University’s history.
+For the second year in a row, over 37,000 high school seniors applied to be NYU freshmen.
+Some 37,180 men and women applied for NYU’s class of 2013, an increase of 123 applications over last year, the previous record.

 Since 1991, applications for freshman admission to NYU have nearly quadrupled.
-Over that time, NYU’s acceptance rate has declined from 65% to 29% for the freshmen who entered this fall, making it among the most selective universities in the U.S.
+Over that time, NYU’s acceptance rate has declined from 65% to 25.3% for the freshmen who entered in fall 2008, making it among the most selective universities in the U.S.

-The number of early decision applicants remained steady this year at 2,993, compared to 2,990 early applicants last year.
-Early decision applicants will make up approximately 28% of this fall’s freshman class.
+The number of early decision applicants remained essentially steady this year at 2,987, compared to 2,993 early applicants last year.
+Early decision applicants will make up approximately 30% of fall 2009’s freshman class.

 Type: Press Release

 Press Contact: John Beckman | (212) 998-6848